Skip to main content Skip to secondary navigation

 3. Within the Body text toolbar, click Source to display your Text Area as HTML.

-Placing buttons inline
+Placing multiple buttons

 1. Type the button text for all of your buttons on one line, with a space between each button's text.